ZhenyingZhu/StudyNotes/SystemDesign.md

 Monitoring staleness

-- even client can tolerate staleness, the service needs to aware of the replication health.
+- even client can tolerate staleness, the service needs to aware of the replication health. **[KEY]**
 - Leader based replication: can emit metrics for the replication lag.
 Substract the followers replication timestamp with the leaders write timestamp.
 - Leaderless replication, if not use anti-entropy, the replication lag could be huge.
 No good pratice yet.